E-Shiels/appointments/notes.md

 12. Ensure README is finished and unnecessary code is removed, and ENV keys are hidden.

-13. Add more features, such as friendly_id.
+13. Add more features, such as friendly_id, address validation using jt-rails-address or mainstreet.